Going Deep on Live Sports Advertising Opportunities - Basis

 • Speaking of soccer, the major European leagues are streaming in all sorts of different places: the English Premier League is on Peacock, La Liga and Bundesliga are over on ESPN+, and the UEFA Champions League is airing on Paramount+ (joining Serie A).

 The fact that so many major American sports entities have granted exclusive broadcast rights to streaming platforms marks a significant shift in the industry.
-And with digital live sports viewership surpassing linear TV in 2023—a gap that’s expected to keep widening—it’s clear that the streaming-first revolution in sports broadcasting has arrived.
+And with digital live sports viewership surpassing linear TV in 2023—a gap that’s only widened since—it’s clear that the streaming-first revolution in sports broadcasting has arrived.

-Just as meaningful is the price those companies paid for their live sports streaming rights: $200 million a year from Disney, Amazon Prime Video, and NBCUniversal for WNBA games; $85 million a year from Apple for baseball; $5 billion over the next ten years from Netflix for the WWE “Raw” programming; $1 billion per year from Amazon for their weekly regular season NFL matchup; a reported $2+ billion per year from Google for Sunday Ticket; and $150 million from Netflix for their two Christmas day games in 2024.
+Just as meaningful is the price those companies paid for their live sports streaming rights: $200 million per year from Disney, Amazon Prime Video, and NBCUniversal for WNBA games; $5 billion over the next ten years from Netflix for the WWE “Raw” programming; $1 billion per year from Amazon for their weekly regular season NFL matchup; a reported $2+ billion per year from Google for Sunday Ticket; and $150 million from Netflix for its two Christmas day NFL games in 2024.

 To make up for these kinds of skyrocketing costs, linear broadcasters and streaming video platforms alike are turning to two main revenue sources: subscription price hikes and—you guessed it!—advertising.
 So, without further ado, let’s take a look at how (and why) advertisers can make the most of this evolving landscape.